 The spectrum describes the whole statistical properties of waves, provided the components are effectively independent.
 Yet, this is not exactly true as waves are slightly nonlinear.
 Two main relations exist between components: the presence of harmonics and the modulations.
 The first effects comes from the fact that a single nonlinear wave train corresponds to several spectral components whose wave number and frequency are multiple of that of the carrier wave.
-Rigorously speaking, one needs the 3D spectrum $E(f, \mathbf{k})$ , see for example figure 3.8, to discern these harmonic waves that do not follow the linear dispersion.
-The 3D spectrum estimation requires specific measurement means.
+Rigorously speaking, one needs the 3D spectrum $E(f, \mathbf{k})$, see for example figure 3.8, to discern these harmonic waves that do not follow the linear dispersion.
+The 3D spectrum estimation requires specific instruments, mapping the surface in space and time.
 The link between the 3D spectrum and the linear part of the spectrum is the topic of ongoing research.
 The calculation technique of dressed and undressed spectrum presented by Elfouhaily et al. (2003) is a possible approach: the undressed spectrum corresponds to the linear part and the dressed part to the nonlinear spectral contents.
 To lowest order, however, the full spectrum can be obtained by the second order correction (Janssen, 2009; Leckler et al., 2015).

-The modulation effect is a bit most complex.
+The modulation effect is a bit more complex.
 Typically, short waves in the presence of much longer waves see their environment modified.
-The short waves apparent gravity is the standard gravity plus the vertical acceleration induced by the longer waves motion.
-In the same fashion, the long waves orbital velocities acts as a variable current on the short waves and the depth is modulated as well.
-These effects are likely the cause of the higher breaking rate of short waves at the crest of long waves.
+In particular, the apparent gravity felt by short waves is the standard gravity plus the vertical acceleration induced by the longer waves motion.
+In the same fashion, the long waves orbital velocities acts as a variable current on the short waves.
+These effects are one of the likely causes of the higher breaking rate of short waves at the crest of long waves (Dulov et al., 2002; Guimaraes, 2018).
 The short wave spectra is hence modulated by the long waves.
-In practice, for the wind sea, such effects are rather low for waves with frequency less that three times the peak frequency (Banner et al., 1989).
+In practice, for the wind sea, such effects are weak for waves with frequency less that three times the peak frequency (Banner et al., 1989).
 This factor 3 on the frequency corresponds to a factor 10 on the wavelength (in deep water).

-This modulation can be caused by other effects than the presence of other waves.
+Modulations can be caused by other effects than the presence of other waves.
 In particular, if the medium in which the wave propagate is not homogeneous, then the wave field will contain wavelengths that are interferences between the medium and the waves, and that do not correspond to the linear dispersion relation.
 These non-homogeneities can be variations in water depth, current, gravity, surface tension ...
-If these occur at scales similar to the wavelength, the result will be a scattering of the waves, see e.g. Bragg scattering by underwater topography in chapter 12, or the generation of seismic waves over a sloping bottom in chapter 21.
-If the scales are shorter than the wavelength, then the medium is a 'meta-meterial', which can exhibit funny properties like negative refraction indices and can be used to create 'invisibility shields'.
-Although these effects can be created in the laboratory, they may not be relevant for ocean waves, due to the random nature of waves and the generally irregular patters in geophysical contexts.
+If these occur at scales similar to the wavelength, the result will be a scattering of the waves,